hoytech/quadrable/README.md

 * The initial value of the working strand is the *last* (right-most) strand.
 This was an arbitrary choice, but usually the strands are worked on starting at the right, because left strands survive longer (the left-most one always becomes the final strand).
 * The short jumps simply add one to the 5 bit distance and add or subtract this from the working strand
 * The long jumps add `6` to the distance, and adds or subtracts that power of two from the working strand.
 This allows a proof to rapidly jump nearby to the next desired strand, even if there are huge numbers of strands.
 It can then narrow in with subsequent long jumps until it gets within 32, and then use a short jump to go to the exact strand.
 This is sort of like a varint implementation, but fits into the simple "1 byte per command" model, and doesn't permit representation of zero-length jumps (which would be pointless to support)
 * Implementations must check to make sure that a jump command does not jump outside of the list of strands.
-I though about making them "wrap" around, which could allow some clever encoding-time optimisations, especially if the number of strands is relatively prime with 2, but the added complexity didn't seem worth it.
+I though about making them "wrap" around, which could allow some clever encoding-time optimisations, but the added complexity didn't seem worth it.

 ### Proof bloating

 Since the number of witnesses is proportional to the depth of the tree, given a nicely balanced tree the number of witnesses needed for a proof of one value is roughly the base-2 logarithm of the total number of nodes in the tree.
 Thanks to the beauty of logarithmic growth, this is usually quite manageable.
 A tree of a million records needs about 20 witnesses.
-A billion, 30 witnesses.
+A billion, 30.

 However, since our hashes are 256 bits long, in the worst case scenario we would need 255 witnesses.
 This happens when all the bits in two keyHashes are the same except for the last one (if *all* the bits were the same with two distinct keys, then records might get overwritten and the data structure would simply be broken).
 Fortunately, it is computationally expensive to find long shared hash prefixes.

 In fact, this is one of the reasons we make sure to hash keys before using them as paths in our tree.
 If users were able to present hashes of keys to be inserted into the DB without having to provide the corresponding preimages (unhashed versions), then they could deliberately put values into the DB that cause very long proofs to be generated (compare also to [DoS attacks based on hash collisions](https://lwn.net/Articles/474912/)).

 If keys can only be selected by trusted parties, then it may make sense to use special non-hash values for keys.
-This could considerably reduce proof overhead if values commonly requested together are given adjacent keys.
+This could considerably reduce proof overhead if values commonly requested together are given keys with common prefixes.
 Quadrable does not yet support this, but it could in the future (trivially, if keys are restricted to exactly 256 bits).

 So why are we worried about deep trees and their correspondingly larger proof sizes?
 The worst case overhead for proving a single value is around 8,000 bytes and a couple hundred calls to the hash function, which is of course trivial for modern networks and CPUs.
 The issue is that the proof size and computational overhead of verification is part of the security attack surface for some protocols.
 For instance, if in an [optimistic rollup](https://docs.ethhub.io/ethereum-roadmap/layer-2-scaling/optimistic_rollups/) system verifying a fraud proof requires more gas than is allowed in a single block, then an attacker can get away with fraudulent transactions.
 The best solution to this is to keep the fraud-proof units granular enough that even heavily bloated proofs can be verified with a [reasonable amount of gas](#gas-usage).
 Counter-intuitively, this also means it is important for verification code to be gas-efficient, even if it is expected to rarely be called during normal operation of the protocol.